Welcome to 5th Grade

 - Writing – Writing is taught using the Craft Plus program which utilizes pre-writing and writing strategies to integrate the writing process, writing-craft skills, grammar, and conventions.
 Weekly and formative assessments provide evidence of learning.
 Writing is also integrated across all other content areas.

-- Spelling – Spelling is taught using the Reading Horizons based method of explicit, systematic, sequential phonics instruction to “prove” the internal structure and patterns of words.
+- Spelling – Spelling is taught using the Zaner-Bloxer curriculum.
 After each weekly work list is taught, all spelling work is completed independently using a spelling menu of various reinforcing activities.

-Social Studies - The year is focused on U.S. history from the early explorers to the Civil War to Westward Expansion.
+Social Studies – The year is focused on U.S. history from the early explorers to the American Revolution and beyond.

 Science – Using a variety of hands-on experiments and demonstrations, many topics are covered including: universe, weather, animal systems, ecosystems, adaptation/survival, force and motion.